-Lame duck ends in road failure
+Lame-duck session ends in cowardice, road failure

 The road funding bill patched together by the Legislature and Gov. Rick Snyder Thursday represents an abandonment of responsibility and leadership.
 Punting the tough policymaking of fixing Michigan's infrastructure to the voters is not what lawmakers and the governor were sent to Lansing to do.